Category: Nomadiversary

 I thought we could talk about some of our favorites from year two during our #easternloop2016.

 We can’t talk about our second year without talking about Niagara Falls.
 The American side of the falls was kind of a bust for us, but the Canadian side was ah-mazing!
+We stayed until the fireworks and guys…it was such an awesome experience!

 Now, y’all know we’re foodies…so it should be no surprise that we’ve got some foodie things on our favorites list.
 Our favorite burger place also scores our favorite poutine place.
 We found this place when we ventured over to the Canadian side of Niagara Falls.
 Everything we had at The Works was delicious!
 We would go back to the Niagara Falls area just to cross the border for this place!